miguelpaz/jlab/cartodb_basics_tutorial.md

 ## Be a pro

 Change the custom colors in the *CartoCSS editor* tab, add interactivity functionalities, publish the map and share the live link.

+#### How you can contribute

+*Do you have suggestions on how to improve this tutorial?
+Are there any broken links, typos or something else not working?
+You can contribute by opening a new issue.*